febreno/Portifolio/README.md

 website developed in HTML5, CSS3, JavaScript.

+# Particles
+The logical animation particles generate radom was ready created but custumized by me

+# Animations
+This aplication have darkmode with local storage, responsive menu, buttons animations, graphic animate

 # More about
 See professional information about me, I will be open to questions, proposal and feedbacks!